Payments and invoices

 - staying in the patient’s room: €12.50

-Any additional drinks, meals or snacks are billed to the room.
+Any additional drinks, meals or gifts are billed to the room.
 Refer to the document below for an indication of prices.

 Pease contact the invoicing department with any questions you may have about your invoice.
 The department can be reached by telephone Monday to Friday during office hours (8.30am to 4:30pm).